steliospaps/spike-simple-full-stack/deploy/README.md

 # about
 - api-gateway-s3-eb: An api gateway facade to an s3 deployment, and an elastic beanstalk backend
+# known issues
+EB stacks have to be deployed twice as the first apply fails.
 # terraform
 terraform is used for each deployment.
+## init
 ```sh
 #defines AWS_ACCESS_KEY_ID,AWS_SECRET_ACCESS_KEY,AWS_DEFAULT_REGION or AWS_PROFILE
 #defines TF_VAR_STATE_BUCKET, TF_VAR_STATE_DYNAMO_DB_TABLE, TF_VAR_STATE_REGION